 Participants are required to first read the assigned paper and start writing a report.
 This will help you prepare for your presentation.

 - It is only allowed to miss a single time-slot.
 Missing a second one means failing the seminar.
 If you have to miss any, please let us know in advance.

-- Your final report (4 pages max. excluding references in the ACM SIGGRAPH TOG format (acmtog) - you can download the precompiled latex template) should be prepared and sent no later than two weeks before your talk, i.e., by 23:59 on Monday.
+- A short report (4 pages max., excluding references in the ACM SIGGRAPH TOG format (acmtog) - you can download the precompiled latex template) should be prepared before the meeting with the advisor.

 - Guideline: You can begin with writing a summary of the work you present as a start point; but, it would be better if you focus more on your own research rather than just finishing with the summary of the paper.
 We, including you, are not interested in revisiting the work done before; it is more meaningful if you make an effort to put your own reasoning about the work, such as pros and cons, limitation, possible future work, your own ideas for the issues, etc.

 - The participants have to present their topics in a talk (in English), which should last 30 minutes.
 Don't put too many technical details into the talk, make sure the audience gets the paper's main idea.
 Be prepared to answer questions regarding the technical details, you could prepare backup slides for that.